umarhussain15/geofire-android/README.md

 In order to use GeoFire in your project, you need to [add the Firebase Android SDK](https://firebase.google.com/docs/android/setup).
 After that you can include GeoFire with one of the choices below.

-Note that after version `1.1.1` the artifact `com.firebase:geofire` is no longer updated and has been replaced by the separate Android and Java artifacts as described below.

 ### Gradle

 Add a dependency for GeoFire to your `gradle.build` file.